Storm chasing: Current

 In 2004 two more storm chaser tools emerged.
 The first, WxWorx, was a new XM Satellite Radio based system utilizing a special receiver and Baron Services weather software.
 Unlike preexisting cellular based services there was no risk of dead spots, and that meant that even in the most remote areas storm chasers still had a live data feed.
 The second tool was a new piece of software called GRLevel3.
 GRLevel3 utilized both free and subscription based raw radar files, displaying the data in a true vector format with GIS layering abilities.
 Since 2006 a growing number of chasers are using Spotter Network (SN), which uses GPS data to plot real time position of participating spotters and chasers, and allows observers to report significant weather as well as GIS layering for navigation maps, weather products, and the like.

 The most common chaser communications device is the cellular phone.
 These are used for both voice and data connections.
 External antennas and amplifiers may be used to boost signal transception.
 It is not uncommon that chasers travel in small groups of cars, and they may use CB radio (declining in use) or inexpensive GMRS / FRS hand-held transceivers for inter-vehicle communication.
 More commonly, many chasers are also ham radio operators and use the 2 meters VHF and, less often, 70 cm UHF bands to communicate between vehicles or with Skywarn / Canwarn spotter networks.
 Scanners are often used to monitor spotter, sometimes public safety communications, and can double as weather radios.
-Since the mid-2000s social networking services may also be used, with Twitter most used for ongoing events, Facebook for sharing images and discussing chase reports, YouTube and sometimes Vimeo or TikTok for sharing videos, and Instagram also used by some to share photos.
+Since the mid-2000s social networking services may also be used, with Twitter most used for ongoing events, Facebook for sharing images and discussing chase reports, Discord for the same and with forecast conversations occurring on both platforms, with YouTube and sometimes Vimeo or TikTok for sharing videos, and Instagram also used to share imagery.
 Social networking services largely (but not completely) replace forums and email lists, which complemented and eventually supplanted Stormtrack magazine, for conversing about and sharing images of storms.

 In-field environmental data is still popular among some storm chasers, especially temperature, moisture, and wind speed and direction data.
 Many choose to mount weather stations atop their vehicles.
 Even professionally installed and scientific grade instrument systems are subject to various problems, however, so such casually collected data must be considered tenuously.
 Others use handheld anemometers.
 Rulers or baseballs may be brought along for measuring hail and for showing as a comparison object.
 Vehicle mounted cameras, such as on the roof or more commonly on the dash, provide continuous visual recording capability.